Young kids are using apps and social media networks more than ever. Did you know 73% of teens now use a smartphone and 92% are going online every day?

 - Be aware of the people you and your youth befriend or add.

-For more digital safety tips, read a blog post from National PTA President Laura Bay on “5 Ways to Set Your Ground Rules”—or check out other resources such as Teen Safe, Gaggle, Connect Safely and Common Sense Media.
+For more digital safety tips, read about curbing excessive smartphone use and taking part in your child’s digital learning—or check out other resources such as Teen Safe, Gaggle, Connect Safely and Common Sense Media.

 Ebony Scott is the communications intern at National PTA.
 Catherine Llamido, National PTA’s digital communications specialist also contributed to this article.